tukkek/twitch-chat-slow-mode/README.md

 This way, you retain whatever value chat has while still being able to read the occasional insightful, funny or clever message someone may type, without the extreme spam.

+This is meant mostly as a last-resort for viewers.
+Streamers are encouraged to use Twitch's features intelligently such as sub-only mode and slow mode.

 ## Usage

 1. Instlal an user-scrpt manager such as [Tampermonkey](https://www.tampermonkey.net/).